inderjeet-singh-data/sql-ecommerce-analysis/README.md

 # E-commerce Data Analysis Using SQL

+## 🎯 Project Objective
+The goal of this project is to analyze transactional data from a Brazilian e-commerce platform to understand business performance, customer behavior, and operational efficiency.
+The analysis focuses on identifying revenue trends, product performance, delivery efficiency, and customer satisfaction using SQL.

 ## 📊 Project Overview
 Analyzed ~99K Brazilian e-commerce orders using MySQL to uncover business insights on revenue trends, customer behavior, and operational efficiency.